-Community and school education programs in the Southern Bioregion were conducted by the Marine Education Officers.
-Activities included the delivery of school programs and excursions to primary and secondary students across the region in structured sessions.
-People were contacted through structured community education activities such as school holiday programs, presentations to interest groups and direct community engagement with recreational fishers.
+Community and school education programs in the South Coast Bioregion were conducted by the Marine Education Officers..
+Activities included the delivery of school incursions and excursions to 825 primary and secondary students across the region in 28 structured sessions.
+A further 470 people took part in structured community education activities such as school holiday programs and presentations to interest groups.
+Two agricultural shows were attended and a number of information displays to engage directly with recreational fishers at key locations such as boat ramps and caravan parks were held, with a total of 1,382 contacts made.
+A new initiative for 2013/14 included the delivery of presentations to migrant groups on recreational fishing rules and regulations.
+A session was held in Katanning and Albany, with the aid of a translator.

-Four regional events were also attended.
-These included agricultural shows and science expos.
 Where possible, education initiatives were delivered in collaboration with other environmental education providers.
-Partnerships included Recfishwest, the Department of Parks and Wildlife, South Coast Natural Resource Management, the WA Museum, the Fishers with Disabilities Association and the Oyster Harbour Catchment Group.
+Partnerships included Recfishwest, the Department of Parks and Wildlife, South Coast Natural Resource Management, the WA Museum, the Fishers with Disabilities Association, the Albany Migrant Resource Centre, the Katanning Community Resource Centre and the Oyster Harbour Catchment Group.

-Initiatives in 2013/2014
+Initiatives in 2014/2015